CELLINKAB/qtcellink/README.md

-QtCellink
+QtCellInk
 =========

-Qt extensions by CELLINK AB.
+Public Qt extensions by CELLINK AB.

+Before submitting or reviewing a PR, please read our [Contributing Guidelines](CONTRIBUTING.md)